 Learning a second language is proven to give students:

-- Increased cognitive and social skills.
+- Increased cognitive and social skills and cultural understanding.

 - Improved native language ability.

 - A head start in language requirements for high school and college

 - Increased job opportunities for many careers in which knowing another language is a real asset.

 “My son Jesse, a 5th-grade SI student at MCS, has been writing letters in Spanish to our Compassion International sponsor child David for years.
 Last fall, our family went to Ecuador to meet David.
 This trip really opened my eyes to both the effectiveness and value of the Spanish Immersion program at MCS!
 Learning a different language will open so many more doors for my children to serve Him for the rest of their lives!” – MCS mom, Faith

 PROJECT BASED LEARNING

 Project Based Learning (PBL) challenges our students to be innovative leaders!
 PBL requires teacher guidance and team collaboration, so very little project work is done at home.
 Key to PBL is the goal that the students will assume responsibility for their own learning and can assess themselves on the checklist at different points in the process.
 PBL gives students opportunities to learn by asking them to investigate an interesting and complex question, problem or challenge and to create something in response.

 This model changes the focus from teachers being just ‘Information Transferers’ to our roles as ‘Designers of Experience’ centered in our identity in Christ.